top of page

 Best Science Fiction Short Story by a New Author

-For more information on eligibility and how to submit, Submissions Guidelines can be found on this page underneath the finalist announcement for the 2023 award!
+For more information on eligibility and how to submit, Submissions Guidelines can be found on this page underneath the finalist announcement for the award!

+Due to a tie somewhere in the mix, we have six finalists this year, instead of five!
 Congratulations to our finalists and thank you to all the talented authors who submitted entries for award consideration!
 Mike Resnick would have so loved to have been here to witness this achievement!

 SUBMISSION GUIDELINES

-Short Story (definition): A story up to 7,499 words, as defined by the Science Fiction and Fantasy Writers of America (SFWA).
+Short Story (definition): A story up to 5,000 words, as defined by the Science Fiction and Fantasy Writers of America (SFWA).

 New Author (definition): An author who has not had any fiction work published (including short stories, novelettes, novellas, and novels in paper, digital or audio form) that has been paid a per-word rate of 6 cents a word or more or received a payment for any single work of fiction totaling more than $50.